ASTRO logo

 Facts for Kids

-James Madison was a Founding Father, the fourth President of the United States, and a principal architect of the Constitution and the Bill of Rights.
+James Madison was an important leader and the fourth President of the U.S., known for his role in creating the Constitution and the Bill of Rights.

 main image